 Who doesn’t love hearing that dark chocolate can be a brain health food!
 Dark chocolate packs a triple punch containing levels of caffeine, antioxidants, and flavonoids.
 Just like in blueberries, the flavonoids in dark chocolate are strong antioxidants which fight against oxidative stress and neuroinflammation.
 This helps to slow cognitive decline and protect against neurocognitive diseases14.
 One study looked at over 900 participants and found that more regular dark chocolate consumption was associated with a stronger cognitive performance (15).

 Remember, we are talking about dark chocolate here and not candy bars or milk chocolate bars, which are full with sugar and artificial colourings and flavourings.
-Our Pomegranate Pistachio Bark, Hot Cocoa Elixir, or Black Bean Brownies are all great way to consume dark chocolate!
+Our Cranberry Pistachio Bark, Hot Cocoa Elixir, or Black Bean Brownies are all great way to consume dark chocolate!

 We can see from this list than there are many foods available to support brain function after a traumatic brain injury.
 Of course, these strategies are relevant to those of us who haven’t suffered an injury as well, as these foods support a healthy brain for improved mood and memory.